What to know about booster shots and third doses of the COVID-19 vaccine

 Is a third dose the same thing as a booster dose?

 The actual vaccine will be the same, but the terminology is different.
-A booster is given to people who got a full course of a vaccine and developed a good response.
-For some vaccines, antibodies and other aspects of a person’s initially strong immune response start to decrease (or wane) over time.
+A booster is given to people who got a full course of a vaccine and developed a good response, but whose initially strong immune response has started to decrease (or wane).
 When that happens, people are offered booster doses to pump their immune response back to previous levels.
 In the case of Moderna, the booster dose is only half of the original dose.

 Unlike boosters, third/additional doses of COVID-19 vaccines are for people who received the complete starter series of vaccines but then their immune systems didn’t have a good enough response.
 Evidence shows these are generally people whose immune systems are weaker.
-That’s why the FDA and CDC are recommending an additional dose for immunocompromised individuals.
+That’s why the FDA and CDC first recommended an additional dose for immunocompromised individuals.
 Those needing a third dose of Moderna should get the full dose.

 Does my booster vaccine or third dose need to be the same brand as my initial vaccine?